 The Risk & Conduct Review Committee is a standing committee of the Board whose primary functions are to assist the Board with oversight of the management of current and emerging risks enterprise-wide, to ensure that management has policies in place, processes and controls designed to identify and effectively manage the significant risks to which the Company is exposed and has sufficient capital to underpin those risks.
 The Committee regularly monitors the Company's risk profile to ensure it is within the agreed risk appetite and that the Company's capital position is in compliance with regulatory capital requirements, and monitors and recommends to the Board for approval, the specific risk limits allocated to the businesses and the annual Capital Plan.
 The Risk & Conduct Review Committee meets with senior business and functional leaders who have first-hand knowledge of risks and the risk management programs, oversees the effectiveness of the risk management function, and obtains reports from Internal Audit on the effectiveness of risk controls within the business and risk function.
-It reviews and approves all risk management programs to other committees of the Board ("Board Committees"), the Risk & Conduct Review Committee is tasked with providing the Board with an integrated view of oversight of all risk management programs across all Board committees.
-The committee also oversees compliance with legal and regulatory requirements and the identification and management of compliance risk.
+It reviews and approves all risk management programs to other committees of the Board ("Board Committees"), the Risk & Conduct Review Committee also oversees compliance with legal and regulatory requirements and the identification and management of compiliance risk.